-- The foundations certificate in HPE is comprised of 12 credits.
+- The foundations certificates in HPE is comprised of 9, 20, and 44 credits.

 Full time applicants will need to apply through the joint GME selection board.
 Once selected by the joint GME selection board, applicants then need to need to apply to the HPE program through USU admissions.
 If the applicant is currently a board certified health professional (e.g., physician, nurse, dentist), GRE scores are not required.

 By contrast, part time students can apply directly to the HPE programs by applying to the HPE program through USU admissions.